The Importance of Website Accessibility

 Your first thought on web accessibility is probably like mine: accommodating visually impaired users.
 But having an accessible site goes beyond that.
 It’s about providing a high-quality experience to a diverse range of hearing, sight, movement, and cognitive abilities.

 Thankfully, it’s not challenging to design and code your website to be accessible to all.
 The important part is keeping accessibility in mind throughout the design stages.
 This makes it easy to implement.
+If accessibility is an afterthought, it can quickly become a nightmare.
 An accessible design results in a site that is easier for all users to navigate.
-But if accessibility is an afterthought, it can be a nightmare to implement.

 The Importance of Accessibility